 Oh dear, what a hilarious evening it was, lots of fans in the audience.
 I took some pictures earlier that day at the ice cream van, see them above.
 The gig was advertised in the Sun.
 There was also an article with a short interview.
 Watch the Jonathan Ross Show (which he talks about in the article) here (thanks Bab for uploading it).

-Between the acoustic Songs for Sorrow and the North American Tour 2009 (with songs from the second album) Mika did different gigs for promotion purposes.
-I saw three of them in London.
-Three separate trips to London, but every show was different than the gigs I had seen before and it was totally worth it.
-I’m doing three quick posts, just to organize my old photos.
+Between the acoustic Songs for Sorrow and the North American Tour 2009 (with songs from the second album) Mika did different gigs for promotional purposes.
+I saw three of those gigs in London.
+Three separate trips to London, but every show was different than the gigs I had seen before and totally worth traveling.
+I’m doing three quick posts to organize my old photos.
 Remember his outfits and eye make up?
 Loved them!

 The first gig of the “London trilogy” was the iTunes 2009 Festival at Roundhouse, in June 2009.
 Very strong performance.
-The show was filmed for television and he had a new album coming out and this was an important show, definitely one of the best performances I have seen from him.
-A great number of fans came to support him, what a fun day it was!
+The show was filmed for television and Mika had a new album coming out so this was an important show, definitely one of the best performances I have seen from him.
+A great number of fans came to support him, what a fun day it was.

-He started to perform new songs from his second album.
-See below Dr John from this Roundhouse gig.
-Television cameras are really disturbing, but for some reason this version sounds much fresher than later versions with the feather coat (he “illustrated” the whole feeling and atmosphere for the song during 2010 tours and made it very different, darker and more mysterious).
+Mika started to perform new songs from his second album at these gigs.
+See below Dr John from the Roundhouse gig.
+Television cameras are really disturbing, but for some reason this version sounds fresher than later versions with the feather coat (he “illustrated” the feeling and atmosphere for the song during 2010 tours and made it very different, darker and more mysterious).